mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 It was super nice of Paige to reach out to me.
 I’d have to get out of my comfort zone and give her a chance; it was my opportunity to make a good friend.

-...
+## Section 4

 July 16, 2022.
 President and Sister Beardall had recently finished their calling as mission president and wife, and they invited all the missionaries to a mission reunion in Sandy today.
 I thought it would be cool to see what it would be like, so I made plans to go.
 I planned to say hi to a few people and then leave in half an hour since I didn’t feel like I had anyone close to talk to.
 In social events like these, I guess I went only to be informed, not really to make new friends.
 My purpose was to see what a mission reunion looked like, how people interacted, and what activities would go on.

 I did see some familiar faces.
 Actually, most everyone looked familiar since I saw everyone’s faces being an office elder for nearly 10 months.
 But I didn’t talked to almost any of them.
 I had some conversations with missionaries who had served in the same zone as me, but that was about it.

 “Okuda janglo (Elder Okuda!)!”
 I turned around.
 It was Sister Bak!
-Well, I guess her name was Gyuna now.
+Well, I guess her name was <span style="color:red">Gyuna</span> now.
 I hadn’t seen or talked to her ever since she finished her mission, which was a transfer before I finished.

 “Sister Bak!”
 I exclaimed.

 We talked a bit.
 “Guess what?” she said.
 “I’m transferring to BYU-Provo!”
 She was at BYU-I the last time I heard from her.

 “Really?
 When are you transferring?”
 I asked.

 “I’ll be starting this fall.
 We should hang out sometime!”

 I was always skeptical when people said things like that.
 It sounded like a bunch of empty words with no meaning or action behind it.
 “Sure,” I casually said.

 “Your parents are mission president and wife in Guam, right?
 I actually saw your dad’s name in one of the buildings, and I wanted to say hi to him!
 Why didn’t you text me about him?”

 I didn’t understand why she acted like I had ever thought about her from the time she finished her mission.
 “Uh, it never came to mind.
 Why didn’t you text me about wanting to meet him?”
 “You know, I’d hang out with some of the Japanese people at BYU-I, and they’d all be like, ‘Oh yeah, I went to the Okuda’s the other day.’
 Why didn’t I get invited?!”

 “Well, probably because you’re Korean, and they all would speak Japanese.”

 “Nihongo wo chotto hanasemasu (I can speak a little Japanese.).
 Shinjimasenka?
 Shinjirarenai desuka” (You don’t believe me?
 You really don’t believe me?!)?!”

 “Well, it’s not my fault that I didn’t know your intentions,” I said.

 “Anyway.
 I should introduce you to my boyfriend!
 I don’t know where he is.
 Probably still in the bathroom.”

 After a bit, I saw Gyuna with a guy I didn’t recognize.
 We all wore name tags, and his name tag had “hot boyfriend” written on it.
 I was pretty sure that wasn’t his name.

-“This is Christian,” Gyuna introduced him to me.
+“This is <span style="color:red">Christian</span>,” Gyuna introduced him to me.
 “This is Elder Okuda.
 Michael.
 I came into the mission when he was serving in the Korean branch, and we served in the same zone.
 He’s one of my best elder friends.”

 “Hi, nice to meet you,” I greeted.

 After a bit of conversation, they went on their way.
 “We drove from Rexburg to get here,” Gyuna said.
 “We better get back up before it’s too late.
 We’re going to be pretty tired.”

 While I originally thought I was going to be at the mission reunion for half an hour, I ended up staying until an hour past the time that it was supposed to end.

 But after I left, I felt sad—sad that the mission and the people I had met were all merely Steppingstones.
 I honestly had hoped that I could keep some of those connections, but it looked like that didn’t happen.
 Even after a realization of this reality, I still felt saddened by it.

 My perspective on the social aspect of life had changed too.
 One of the aspects that made me feel like my apartment complex would be a good place to live was the social aspect, but now I didn’t care about it.
 If it had been my freshman year or even the beginning of my sophomore year, I felt like I would've had a much better time.
 But in my mind, I didn’t see the point of having a social aspect in my life.
 All of the people I would interact with would be Deaths of Steppingstones too once I graduated.
 I guess it was nice in the moment to think that I could do things and try to make connections, but they seemed to fade away eventually.
 It was especially difficult for me to make those connections in the first place too.

-(September 2019; three months into my mission) “So how much Korean do you both know?”
-Elder Mejia asked while we were driving down to Federal Way from transfers.
+_(September 2019; three months into my mission) “So how much Korean do you both know?”
+Elder Mejia asked while we were driving down to Federal Way from transfers._

-“I know the alphabet and how to read,” Elder Leishman answered.
+_“I know the alphabet and how to read,” Elder Leishman answered.
 “It’s not that hard to do those.
 I feel like I can understand okay.
-It’s just speaking it that’s hard for me.”
+It’s just speaking it that’s hard for me.”_

-“I don’t know any,” I said.
-“I don’t even know how to say ‘hi’ in Korean.”
+_“I don’t know any,” I said.
+“I don’t even know how to say ‘hi’ in Korean.”_

-“Annyeonghaseyo,” Elder Mejia said.
+_“Annyeonghaseyo,” Elder Mejia said._

-“A…what?”
-“Annyeong.
+_“A…what?”_

+_“Annyeong.
 Haseyo.
 I think it literally means, ‘Have peace.’
 I asked President if I could be in the Korean branch, and I got my wish granted.
-I don’t know much, but I used to study a bit before the mission.”
+I don’t know much, but I used to study a bit before the mission.”_

-Elder Leishman was called to be a district leader, so things were a bit different from a regular companionship.
+_Elder Leishman was called to be a district leader, so things were a bit different from a regular companionship.
 He did accounting calls almost every other day.
 I liked having a bit of a closer distance to leadership.
-I felt like I was more informed, and it motivated me to do the work.
+I felt like I was more informed, and it motivated me to do the work._

-As a trio, we did 5 to 7 finding basically every single day.
+_As a trio, we did 5 to 7 finding basically every single day.
 We didn’t cut it short.
 As usual, we went knocking on doors, and by the end of our 16-week trio, we tracted a LOT of Federal Way.
 It was definitely difficult at the start of each day, but we’d say a prayer and then scrape ourselves out of the car and start tracting.
 “We’re going on an adventure!”
 I’d always say before we’d start our 5 to 7 grinds.
-I felt like saying something light-hearted was my way of coping with tracting.
+I felt like saying something light-hearted was my way of coping with tracting._

-One of my favorite parts of being in the Korean branch was language study.
+_One of my favorite parts of being in the Korean branch was language study.
 That was different from my previous area.
 Every day, we dedicated an hour to study Korean.
 Reading and writing Korean weren’t difficult like Elder Leishman had said.
 It took me about two days to learn the Korean alphabet, and learning the phonetics took me about a week or two before I felt comfortable reading on my own.
 Surprisingly, Korean and Japanese had very similar grammar, and the Korean language had its own words with nuances that were just like Japanese nuances.
-Even outside of language study, I’d take any time I could to study Korean.
+Even outside of language study, I’d take any time I could to study Korean._

-“Do you remember how to say ‘hi’ in Korean?”
+_“Do you remember how to say ‘hi’ in Korean?”
 Elder Mejia asked me.
 We were about to knock on some doors.
 The Korean branch council gave us some flyers about an upcoming activity.
-We said that we’d try to invite as many Koreans as we could.
+We said that we’d try to invite as many Koreans as we could._

-“Annyeonghaseyo,” I answered.
+_“Annyeonghaseyo,” I answered._

-“Yes.
-Annyeong-casserole.
-And do you remember how to say, ‘My name is Elder Okuda.’?”
+_“Yes.
+And do you remember how to say, ‘My name is Elder Okuda.’?”_

-I had to think hard about it.
+_I had to think hard about it.
 At this point, it still sounded like absolute gibberish.
-“Cha nun… Okuda janglo… imnida?”
+“Cha nun… Okuda janglo… imnida?”_

-“‘Cheo.’
-‘Neun.’”
+_“‘Cheo.’
+‘Neun.’”_

-“I still don’t get how you make that sound.”
-I was still trying to get used to that “eu” sound.
+_“I still don’t get how you make that sound.”
+I was still trying to get used to that “eu” sound._

-Previous missionaries put pins that marked “Korean neighborhood,” but they were more like neighborhoods that were interspersed with Koreans.
+_Previous missionaries put pins that marked “Korean neighborhood,” but they were more like neighborhoods that were interspersed with Koreans.
 Elder Mejia and I kind of depended on Elder Leishman to lead the conversations when it came to speaking in Korean, but he didn’t really say anything.
-Even when we were having a conversation with people in English, he didn’t say much either.
+Even when we were having a conversation with people in English, he didn’t say much either._

-“Annyeong-casserole, annyeong-casserole,” Elder Mejia would say from time to time.
-“I guess I can’t really say that I don’t know anything about Korea,” I said.
+_“I guess I can’t really say that I don’t know anything about Korea,” I said.
 “I listened to a few K-pop songs in high school, but I’m not a fan.
-It’s just way too abstract.”
+It’s just way too abstract.”_

-“What did you listen to?”
-Elder Mejia asked.
+_“What did you listen to?”
+Elder Mejia asked._

-“I remember there was something called Blackpink.”
+_“I remember there was something called Blackpink.”_

-“Yas!
-Blackpink!”
+_“Yas!
+Blackpink!”_

-“There was a song where they were like, ‘Hit you with that ddu du ddu du ddu.’”
-It had been a couple years since I last heard that song.
+_“There was a song where they were like, ‘Hit you with that ddu du ddu du ddu.’”
+It had been a couple years since I last heard that song._

-Elder Mejia laughed.  “‘Hit you with that ddu du ddu du ddu.’”
+_Elder Mejia laughed.  “‘Hit you with that ddu du ddu du ddu.’”
 He sang and danced to it.
 Later into the transfer, he taught me the choreography of the chorus.
-I didn’t know how he knew it.
+I didn’t know how he knew it._
-It was finally almost 7, and we were about to finish up the end of the street.
-“Okay, one more time,” Elder Mejia said, “how do you say, ‘Hi, my name is Elder Okuda.’?”
-“Annyeong-casero—”

-_Elder Mejia laughed.
-“I got you saying it too now.”
-I just shook my head._

 _Elder Mejia and I ended up being companions for four transfers, and I honestly didn’t mind.
 One of the reasons why he was such a great companion to me was because he was very people-oriented.
 He tried to put other people first.
 Anytime we went to YSA activities and he noticed someone sitting alone, he’d always tell me that we should sit by that person.
 Elder Mejia was one of the most inclusive people when it came to me.
 During p-day activities or zone conferences, I usually had a hard time interacting with the other missionaries, but Elder Mejia didn’t mind it when I tagged along.
 I told him about how I didn’t feel like I was good at connecting with other people, and he verbally told me to just tag along with him.
 It was nice knowing that even if I was in the middle of a conversation, at least someone knew I was there._